An Adaptive Cubic Regularisation Algorithm Based on Interior-Point Methods for Optimization with General Inequality Constraints: Numerical Results

 \section{\bf Numerical Results}

-In this section, we present the numerical results of ARCBIP which have been performed on Lenovo laptops with AMD Ryzen 7 5800H with Radeon Graphics 3.20 GHz.
-Numerical testing is implemented as a MATLAB code and run under MATLAB(R2020a).
+In this section, we present the numerical results of ARCBIP which have been performed on laptops with AMD Ryzen 7 5800H with Radeon Graphics 3.20 GHz.
+Numerical testing is implemented under MATLAB R2020b.